Hardiness zones:

 Sunset 1-24

-Growth Habit: English ivy has has both a juvenile and adult form of habit.
-Juvenile form is a vine to 50' or more (up to 100' in more temperate, moist climates) that can climb and attaches via adventitious stem roots.
-The reproductive adult form is small and bushy and usually is manifested abruptly off of juvenile stems that have climbed up onto a support structure
+Growth Habit: Evergreen, semi-woody to woody, broadleaf perennial vine (rarely shrub like) that has both juvenile and adult growth habits.
+The predominant juvenile form is an agressive vine with stems trailing to 25 to 50 feet or more (up to 100 feet in more temperate, moist climates) that can climb and attach to most anything via growth of adventitious stem roots.
+In contrast, the less common reproductive adult form is shrub like (no adventitious root) and usually grows abruptly off of juvenile stems that have climbed up onto a support structure.

-Flowers & fruits: Juvenile foliage none, adult form has small greenish white flowers in clusters, spring, followed by small black drupe fruit.
+Flowers & Fruits: Juvenile foliage none, adult form has small greenish white flowers in clusters, spring, followed by small black drupe fruit.

 Seasonal color: None